By Jo Anderson. Last Updated 3rd July 2023. Welcome to our guide on making a defective work equipment claim.

 - How much can I claim for a defective work equipment injury? – Updated September 2021

 - No win no fee defective equipment injury claims

 - Contact our team today

 - Useful links

 In this guide, you will find out everything you need to know about making an injury claim for defective work equipment.
 This includes details on how much compensation your injury at work lawyer may be able to secure for you.
 You will also find details on the various sorts of faulty equipment and the injuries they can cause, as well as the steps involved when making this sort of claim, the time limit you need to be aware of, and the different damages you can secure.
-If you still have any queries by the time you finish reading, please do not hesitate to get in touch.
+If you still have any queries about making a defective equipment injury compensation claim by the time you finish reading, please do not hesitate to get in touch.

 There are many different types of defective workplace equipment.
+And an accident with any of these could result in you filing defective equipment claims.
 The most common are as follows: